htcondor/htcondor/docs/version-history/stable-release-series-90.rst

 New Features:

+- HTCondor is now FIPS-compliant when configured to be so using the new configuration macro ``use security:FIPS`` :jira:`319`

 - Added new command-line flag to `condor_gpu_discovery`, ``-divide``, which functions like ``-repeat``, except that it divides the GPU attribute ``GlobalMemoryMb`` by the number of repeats (and adds the GPU